zhug777/FaceTR/README.md

 ### Installation

-1. Clone this repository, and we'll call the directory that you cloned as ${POSE_ROOT}
+1. Clone this repository, and we'll call the directory that you cloned as ${ROOT}

    ```
    git clone https://github.com/zhug777/FaceTR.git